ippontech/blog-usa/posts/set-up-a-reverse-proxy-nginx-and-docker-gen-bonus-lets-encrypt.md

 To finish *Owncloud*’s configuration, you can use the *Mysql* service’s hostname which will be automatically resolved by *Docker*’s DNS:
 >TODO: insert image

-As we saw, *Nginx-proxy* with *Docker-gen* is a nice solution as a reverse proxy for your containers.
+As we saw, *Nginx-proxy* with *Docker-gen* is a nice solution for a reverse proxy for your containers.
 Its strength comes from its simplicity combined with *Nginx*’s robustness.
 You are now able to bootstrap a simple *Docker* architecture with *Docker Compose* and use it with your own domain.
 If you plan to use this solution, keep in mind that you can customize generated *Nginx* configurations, and if you prefer to have a UI, you might be interested in [*Træfik*](https://traefik.io/).

 <u>Sources</u>: